japanj/pugs-detection/README.md

 ## License
-This repository is released under MIT License (see `LICENSE` file) and The data used in this project is under various license, e.g. .
-More detail about license of data used in this project: ...
+This repository is released under MIT License (see `LICENSE` file) and The data used in this project is under various licenses.
+Please visit (document) to see more detail about license of data used in this project.

 ## Contact
 If there is any further questions or issues related to work, please feel free to open an issues in GitHub or contact m.p.likitpanjamanon@student.utwente.nl